 Many practices get started too late, which can be a matter of success and failure for your practice.
 At a minimum, you want to give yourself at least 90 days.
 Realize that you are working on someone else’s timeline – your payer’s.

 The responsiveness of the payer to your application will be determined by their workload and their motivation to add new providers to their network.
 In short, the process is probably going to take longer than you think, so build in extra time and get started early.

 Not Following Up Hurts When Avoiding Common Credentialing Pitfalls

 Even if you are not experiencing a delay, still make every effort to contact your payers and follow up on the process.
 Once again, squeaky wheels get the grease.
 It is to your benefit to stay in front of your payers and ensure that they are processing your applications.
 Make follow-up a routine and stick to it until the application is approved and participation is secured.

 Not Seeing the Big (RCM) Picture

 Credentialing and enrollment are the starting point for your practice’s whole revenue cycle.
-A weak credentialing effort can have serious financial ramifications for your practice.
+A weak credentialing effort can have serious financial ramifications for your practice and can cause you to not be able to help avoiding common credentialing pitfalls.
 The price you pay is lost revenue, unhappy patients, delayed payments, out-of-network services, and denials, combined with coverage and referral issues.
 It is important that you do not lose sight of the revenue cycle during this process.